nshontz/SleeperAwards/README.md

 ## Features

-- 🏆 **13 Hop-Themed Awards** - From "The Cascade Shield" to "The Hop Bomb Award"
+- 🏆 **13 Themed Awards** - From "The Cascade Shield" to "The Hop Bomb Award"
 - 📊 **Real-time Leaderboards** - Live data from Sleeper API
 - 🎨 **Hop Industry Theming** - Custom colors and terminology
 - 📱 **Responsive Design** - Works on all devices